Legal Counsel for Long-Term Care

 A person turning 65 today will face a 70% chance of needing long-term care services at some point in their lives, while approximately 1 out of every 3 of those individuals will receive that care in a facility.
 U.S. Department of Health & Human Services, Administration for Community Living, How Much Care Will You Need?, 2020, available at: How Much Care Will You Need? | ACL Administration for Community Living.

 Washington’s senior population is growing faster than ever.
 By 2030, 1 in 5 residents will be age 65 or older, and by 2050 the number of adults 85 an older is projected to quadruple.
-Washington state department of social and health services, 3-8 Washington State Plan on Aging, 2023-2027, available at: WA State Plan on Aging.
+Washington State Department of Social and Health Services, Washington State Plan on Aging, 2023-2027, pp.3-8, available at: WA State Plan on Aging.

 Program History

-In June 2024, the Centers for Medicare & Medicaid Services (CMS) determined Washington was out of compliance with federal regulations because long-term care residents did not have a right to legal counsel during discharge that was comparable to the right to counsel low-income tenants have during eviction proceedings.
+In June 2024, the Centers for Medicare & Medicaid Services (CMS) determined Washington needed additional protections to comply with federal regulations because long-term care residents did not have a right to legal counsel during discharge that was comparable to the right to counsel low-income tenants have during eviction proceedings.

-As a corrective measure, the Department of Social and Health Services (DSHS) is amending state rules to ensure that Medicaid-eligible residents of AFHs, ALFs, and ESFs have the right to legal counsel during the discharge or transfer process.
-At the request of DSHS, and due to OCLA’s expertise in administering right-to-counsel programs, OCLA is developing this program to provide services consistent with this rule change.
+As a corrective measure, the Department of Social and Health Services (DSHS) has amended state rules to ensure that Medicaid-eligible residents of AFHs, ALFs, and ESFs have the right to legal counsel during the discharge or transfer process.
+At the request of DSHS, and due to OCLA’s expertise in administering right-to-counsel programs, OCLA developed this program to provide services consistent with this rule change.

 By implementing these protections, The LTC Program aims to: